nfdi4plants/nfdi4plants.github.io/src/content/events/2024-10-24_ceplas-arc-workshop.md

   - Please add your `Project/consortium` (e.g. CEPLAS, SFB, TRR) and choose the role `Guest` or `User`
 - Install <a href="https://nfdi4plants.org/nfdi4plants.knowledgebase/docs/ARCitect-Manual/index.html" target="_blank">ARCitect</a>

+## Tech-check

-:bulb: Not all installations are perfectly straight-forward.
+Not all installations are perfectly straight-forward.
 We will be available **half an hour before the workshop starts** to help you get your machine up and running.

 ## Continuous support